mosaba7i/inscryption-grub-theme/README.md

 # Inscryption GRUB Theme

-A dark, atmospheric GRUB theme inspired by the aesthetics of the game "Inscryption".
+a GRUB theme inspired by the aesthetics of the game "Inscryption".

  <img src = "./insc.gif">